AngelaChable/AngelaChable/README.md

 `ENGLISH`
  **Hello world, I'm a student of computer systems engineer on TECNM Mérida.**

-**ABOUT ME**
+**ABOUT ME 😉:**

-*I'm currently learning another programming language and robotics stuff.
+*I'm currently learning another programming language 💻: and robotics 🤖 stuff.
 I like to read books of Greek mythology, Science fiction, among others.
 I´ve been learning english since 5 years ago.
 I would like to learn italian language as my third language.*